bebasid/bebasid/README.en.md

 ##
 > [!IMPORTANT]
 > For ISP that implementing DPI, please read [this](#announcement-concerning-dpi).<br><br>
-> We do not support illegal activities such as online gambling, We strive for internet netrality, not to break the law.
-Because of that <b>We will ignore request to add online gambling site to our host.</b>
+> We do not support illegal activities such as online gambling.
+We strive for internet neutrality, not to break the law.
+Because of that, <b> we will ignore the request to add an online gambling site to our host. </b>

 ## Table of Content
 - [Table of Content](#table-of-content)